rja907/CryptoBill/README.md

 # React Decentralized Application

-This is a Decentralized Application project that uses React for it's front end.
+This is a Decentralized Application project that uses React for its front end.